 “Ensuring the adequate provision of educational support for children young people with ASN is critical, especially during the Covid-19 pandemic and the damaging impact this will have on them.

 “We are committed to the principle of inclusive education, and to the policy of educating young people with ASN in mainstream classes where this is the most appropriate environment for their learning.
 However, we have major concerns over a lack of resources and specialist staff to support these children and young people.
 This clearly has an impact not only on the individuals concerned but also on their peers and teachers.

-“It is vital that those with ASN get the care and support they need, which is also key if we are to genuinely close the educational attainment gap, as we know that those with ASN disproportionately come from lower income families and areas of deprivation.
-This is clearly challenging in an environment of austerity and evidence of cuts in spending per pupil with ASN.
+“It is vital that those with ASN get the care and support they need, which is also key if we are to genuinely close the educational attainment gap, as we know that those with ASN are disproportionately drawn from poorer neighbourhoods.
+This is clearly challenging in an environment of cuts in spending per pupil with ASN.

 “The cost to society in the long term if adequate resourcing is not provided will far outweigh any potential savings made today.”